-Although the White House and National Security Agency has said little about it, as Americans we feel that something is wrong somewhere.
+Although the White House and National Security Council has said little about it, as Americans we feel that something is wrong somewhere.

 The act of collecting information on every telephone conversation we make and emails we send alters the good relationship we had with the government.